wjakob/rigol/README.md

 discussion on the EEVBlog forum mentioned that this could be a software bug and not a hardware problem.

-This simple Python package (to be run on a separate computer) drives the scope and arbitrary function generator via SCPI commands, using NumPy to compute attenuation+phase shift.
+This simple Python package (to be run on a separate computer) can drive the scope and arbitrary function generator via SCPI commands, using NumPy to compute attenuation+phase shift.
 It provides results that better match the expected behavior when examining simple RC/LC filters (see below for some results).

+Besides Bode plots, this package also provides ``rigol.Scope`` Pythons class that provides a convenient abstraction over the scope's state.
+It implements caching and batches updates for improved SCPI communication performance.

 Note: I am a computer scientist studying electronics as a hobby.
 This project was vibe-coded in an afternoon.
 Your mileage may vary.